EGR314Team206/EGR314Team206.github.io/component_selection.md

 **Component #3:** Texas Instruments Voltage Regulator (LM2575S-3.3G).

 This component was also provided in class which means the team has had previous experience with it.
 Two of these voltage regulators will be used because there is a 3.3V power rail, as well as a 9V power rail.
-Since this component is able to regulate anywhere between 4.75V and 40V, it will be able to be used for both of these power rails.
+Since this component is able to regulate anywhere between 7V and 40V, it can regulate any voltage from 7V to 40V down to 3.3V making it the idea component for our system.

 <figure class="image">
 <div style="text-align: center">